Industrial Fans for Wind to Hydrogen Renewable Energy Generation

 Generator Cooling

 Cooling is needed for the the safe operation, longevity and efficiency of the work horse of the wind turbine; the generator.
 The generator acts as the core and undertakes the process of turning the movement (the kinetic energy) into electrical energy.
 Obviously during this process heat is generated.
+Transformer Cooling Extract fans help to dissipated the heat generated in the winding of dry transformers to ensure they are spread over the surface of the coil.
+Fans are used to simultaneously spread the ambient air to cool down the transformer.
+The following advantages result from efficient transformer cooling:

 • Higher peak loads can be achieved